rappasoft/vault/readme.md

 [![Total Downloads](https://poser.pugx.org/rappasoft/vault/downloads.svg)](https://packagist.org/packages/rappasoft/vault)
 [![License](https://poser.pugx.org/rappasoft/vault/license.svg)](https://packagist.org/packages/rappasoft/vault)

 Vault is a simple yet powerful access control system for the new Laravel 5 Framework.
 It comes with a backend user interface to manage users, roles, and permissions as well as the relationships between them.

+**Be advised while this package works fully, it is still in development and the code base changes often.
+A 1.0 tag will be created when the package is stable for release.**

 **Examples:**
 [Vault User Index](http://i.imgur.com/yZ80ySY.png)